 I have been involved in the wholesale food ingredient trade for most of my adult life, and today I travel the world selling processed cranberry products for a Quebec-based company.

-Travel has been an important part of my life since the age of 10, when my parents first took me on the grand tour of Europe.
+Travel has been an important part of my life since the age of ten, when my parents first took me on the grand tour of Europe.
 I am very fortunate to have visited more than 65 countries to this point.

 A few years after my father died, my older brother (Peter Junior) met and married a Jewish woman, and he later converted to that faith.
 It came as a welcome surprise to him and his family when I discovered the truth about our own Jewish heritage.
 Today, my adult niece and nephew both live and work in Israel.
 That is the “revenge” to which I refer in the title of my book.

 When I began researching my Dad’s life, I had no intention of writing a book.
-But after 18 years of research, including finding and viewing a file on Dad at Britain’s National Archives marked “Secret – Sealed Until 2051,” I decided that this story was so fantastic and unique that it simply had to be told.
+But after eighteen years of research, including finding and viewing a file on Dad at Britain’s National Archives marked “Secret – Sealed Until 2051,” I decided that this story was so fantastic and unique that it simply had to be told.

 My only wish is that I could have known my father’s true story before he died, so that I could have told him to his face how grateful I am for his sacrifices, and how proud I am to be his son.